Secure Autonomous Rover Under Simulated Electronic Warfare

 Software deliverables

-The software side of the project aims to demonstrate:
+The software side of the project currently demonstrates:

 - embedded Rust on two cooperating physical nodes